What is Genuine Temporary Entrant (GTE) Criteria? How do YOU satisfy GTE Criteria on your first attempt?

-- Previous visa applications for Canada or other countries, including:
+Previous visa applications for Australia or other countries, including:

-- if the applicant previously applied for a Canadian temporary or permanent visa, whether those visa applications are yet to be finally determined, were granted, or grounds on which they were
+- if the applicant previously applied for an Australian temporary or permanent visa, whether those visa applications are yet to be finally determined (within the meaning of subsection 5(9) of the Act), were granted, or grounds on which they were refused.

-- Previous travels to Canada or other countries, including:
+Previous travels to Australia or other countries, including:

-- If the applicant previously travelled to Canada, whether they complied with the conditions of their visa and left before their visa ceased, and if not, were there circumstances beyond their
+- If the applicant previously travelled to Australia, whether they complied with the conditions of their visa and left before their visa ceased, and if not, were there circumstances beyond their control.

-- The amount of time the applicant has spent in Canada and whether the Study permit may be used primarily for maintaining ongoing residence, including whether the applicant has undertaken a series of short, inexpensive courses, or has been onshore for some time without successfully completing a
+- The amount of time the applicant has spent in Australia and whether the Student visa may be used primarily for maintaining ongoing residence, including whether the applicant has undertaken a series of short, inexpensive courses, or has been onshore for some time without successfully completing a qualification.

-- If the applicant has travelled to countries other than Canada, whether they complied with the immigration laws of that country and the circumstances around any noncompliance.
+If the applicant has travelled to countries other than Australia, whether they complied with the immigration laws of that country and the circumstances around any noncompliance.

 Please see the SOP factsheet to start writing the SOP and GTE letter.